Banking Safety and Security

 Debit Card Monitoring

-West Texas National Bank is committed to protecting your money from debit card fraud.
+Performing debit card transactions with West Texas National Bank provides the security you need and each banking representative is committed to protecting your money from debit card fraud.
 One of the ways we safeguard your money is by monitoring debit card activity outside of our geographical region.
 When we suspect fraudulent activity, we may suspend debit card usage in a particular area.

 - Tip 1: If you are traveling outside of our region, please contact your personal banker.
 We will be happy to make arrangements for you to use your debit card in any location.

 - Tip 2: If you find yourself in a blocked area, you may still use your card with your PIN number.
 Only signature based transactions will be blocked.

 - Tip 3: If you have any questions, please don’t hesitate to call your personal banker or contact the customer service center.

 - Use ATMs That You're Familiar With